Benefit income for tax credits

 - Contribution-based Jobseeker's Allowance and contributory Employment and Support Allowance.
 Note: Income-based JSA and income-related ESA should not be included.

-- Carer’s Allowance (previously called Invalid Care Allowance), including any child dependency increase
+- taxable long-term Incapacity benefit, including any child dependency increase

 For more information see HMRC's full list of benefits counted as income for tax credits.